 Which surf destination interests you most?

 Program Information: Located near central Cape Town, volunteer placements are based in the Capricorn/Vrygrond community in Muizenberg, which is approximately 30 to 40 minutes from the Cape Town city center.
-There is the ability to complete volunteer work in Childcare, Computer Training, Teaching, Sport Development and Surf Outreach.
+There is the ability to complete volunteer work in Childcare, Animal Care, Teaching, Sport Development and Surf Outreach.
 Naturally, if you’re going on a surf trip, taking part on the Surf Outreach project would have big appeal for passing on your knowledge.
 You will be able to facilitate local children in learning how to surf, while teaching them valuable life skills.
 The children are aged between 9 and 15 years old, who come from disadvantaged backgrounds where poverty and violence is not uncommon.
 You’re there to provide a positive influence to these children and help build their self-confidence by providing them with an opportunity to spend their free time in a healthy and productive way.
 Learn more about volunteering in South Africa.

 Best Nearby Break: Depending on your level of surfing, the South African coastlines provide endless options for beginners through to advanced.
 Scarborough Beach is popular for its consistency and low crowd numbers.
 Located about one hour’s drive away from the city, the coastline is made for exploration.